 - Rinse.
-If you prefer to wait until after breakfast to brush, give your mouth a quick rinse first.
-Not only will it freshen up your mouth, but also fight plaque that targets teeth and gums.
+If you prefer to wait until after breakfast to brush, give your mouth a quick rinse.
+Not only will it freshen up your mouth, but it fights plaque that targets teeth and gums.

 - Go green.
 Keep your refrigerator stocked with fresh parsley.
 A quick chew on just a small piece does wonders on smelly breath.

 - Break bad habits.
 One way to avoid morning breath altogether is to avoid things that cause it.
 That means watching what you eat at night, kicking the tobacco habit and keeping your body well-hydrated.
-If you regularly wake up thirsty at night, keep a glass of water next to your bed for you to take small sips from it.
+If you wake up thirsty at night, keep a glass of water next to your bed so you can take small swigs.